maniaplanet/maniaplanet-style-js-parser/README.md

 A CakeFile is used in order to generate all required files.

-Just type `cake build` and the file `bin/mp-style-parser.js` will be generated.
-You can use it in any project.
+Just type `cake browserify` and the file `bin/mp-style-parser.js` will be generated to be used in browsers.

 ##Usage

 In your javascript application just do `MPStyle.Parser.toHTML('$o foo $i bar');`

 In web projects : `<script src="https://maniaplanet.github.io/maniaplanet-style-js-parser/bin/mp-style-parser.js"></script>`

+##Tests

+You can run test by doing: `npm test`

 ##License